The future is looking a little f*cked. Climate change. Live-streamed genocides. Rising authoritarianism and hate. AI takeover. It’s a lot.

 Subscribe to be the first to receive news and updates!

-I would like to acknowledge the Traditional Custodians of Country across this continent.
-I pay my deepest respects to Elders past and present.
-Aboriginal and Torres Strait Islander peoples are the original storytellers, educators, and change makers of Country.
-For generations, they have been on the frontlines in the fight for justice, truth, and sovereignty.
+I acknowledge the Traditional Custodians of the lands on which this work is created and shared, the people of the Kulin Nation.
+I pay my respects to Elders past and present.
+Aboriginal and Torres Strait Islander peoples have cared for Country for tens of thousands of years.
+Their knowledge, stewardship, and resistance continue despite ongoing dispossession and violence.
 Sovereignty has never been ceded.
 This always was, and always will be, Aboriginal land.